 The leader running it threw the ball back in and the other team got it.
 They shot at my goal but the defenders managed to get it.
 One of the defenders passed it to one of our midfielders.
 The midfielder then scored which meant we won the match 2-0.

-t aball w, were throw our axes human onpletely and the other hot the target.s were bypicking up one of
+That was the last activity.
+Everyone had a fantastic day and we all enjoyed ourselves.